 If you need information that is on this website in a different format email email@example.com or call 01684 892289.

 We are continually seeking to improve our website.
 We therefore welcome feedback or suggestions about how we can improve accessibility.

 If you find any problems not listed on this page or think we’re not meeting accessibility requirements, contact: firstname.lastname@example.org

 If you have a complaint about the accessibility of our website, you should raise a complaint using our Compliments and Complaints procedure.

 If you are not satisfied with our response then the Equality and Human Rights Commission (EHRC) is responsible for enforcing the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018 (the ‘accessibility regulations’) and you should contact the Equality Advisory and Support Service (EASS).

-If you wish to contact us about anything not covered, please visit our Contact us page (please use the alternative contact methods to the Online Form).
+If you wish to contact us about anything not covered, please visit our Contact us page.

 Malvern Hills District Council is committed to making its website accessible, in accordance with the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018.